fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-RestructuringComponents.md

             // Here, "{that}" means the context of the current
             // component configuration (consoleHello)
             args: ["{that}.model.message"]
-        },
         }
+    }
 });

-// We'll update the name of the associated function at the same
+// We'll update the name of the associated function at the same time. fluidTutorial.helloWorld.consoleHello.sayHello = function (message) {
-// time
-fluidTutorial.helloWorld.consoleHello.sayHello = function (message) {
     console.log(message);
 };

-// The web page hello functionality is now defined as a separate
+// The web page hello functionality is now defined as a separate component. fluid.defaults("fluidTutorial.helloWorld.displayHello", {
-// component
-fluid.defaults("fluidTutorial.helloWorld.displayHello", {
     gradeNames: ["fluid.viewComponent"],
     // We define a default message here so that